-Additional HIV is neither contagious nor spread by the faecal-oral route.
-It is usually only spread Information
+HIV is neither contagious nor spread by the faecal-oral route.
+It is usually only spread through a direct blood to blood or sexual route.
+For these reasons

 Reason for Change This is an additional entry.

 Update Information This advice is a requirement of the EU Tissue & Cells Directive.